Parking Rules & Regulations

 Transportation Services is responsible for managing all parking, traffic and transportation-related activities on campus.

 The following rules and regulations were established by the university as a standard for the parking programs and apply to all vehicles on campus and are in effect at all times.

 Transportation Services may exercise discretion to deal with special circumstances not covered by these regulations.

-Transportation Services, along with the University Police Department, has jurisdiction to enforce or impound any vehicle in violation of the regulations.
+Both Transportation Services and the University Police Department have jurisdiction to enforce or impound any vehicle in violation of the regulations.

 The owner of the vehicle will be required to pay the cost of release, relocation and/or storing the vehicle.

 The Texas Comptroller of Public Accounts requires all state agencies and institutions of higher education to report entities with a debt to the state.

 A State Hold (alert) to the State of Texas Comptroller’s Office will be issued for customers

 with an outstanding citation balance older than 120 days until the unpaid balance and other collection fees are paid in full.

 Transportation Services uses a third-party collection agency to help collect unpaid parking citation balances.